 If employed by a facility or an organization, the physician will need to choose whether to use the pension savings plan offered by the employer or to seek an alternative.
 If the employer is offering to make contributions, this choice is an easy one; the physician will want to take advantage of this significant benefit and use the employer’s plan.

 - a 401(k) plan, a defined benefit plan that for-profit facilities offer,

 - a 403(k) or 457(b) tax-deferred retirement plan offered by non-profit (government or non-governmental) organizations, or

 - an Individual Retirement Account (IRA).

-, so it is important to seek expert independent advice to determine which option on the table is right for your retirement goals and whether the retirement plan your employer offers should be supplemented by additional arrangements in order to achieve those goals.
+Each type of plan has its own characteristics, so it is important to seek expert independent advice to determine which option on the table is right for your retirement goals and whether the retirement plan your employer offers should be supplemented by additional arrangements in order to achieve those goals.